 If we look at the stats:

-46% of the new hires fail to achieve the goal or fulfill the tasks with in the first 18 months.
+46% of the new hires fail to achieve the goal or fulfil the tasks within the first 18 months.
 The reason of failure is not the skills but the attitude and culture problem.

-It has been seen that a great developer is 10 xs more efficient than an average developer.
+It has been seen that a great developer is 10x more efficient than an average developer.

-In Technical Startups, all the employees are well educated.
+In technical startups, all the employees are well educated.
 They know the etiquette of behaving in office.
-Manager doesn’t find much difficulty in maintaining the office decorum.
+The manager doesn’t find much difficulty in maintaining the office decorum.